medxiaorudan/CodeGeneration/README.md

 I use the [Catch2](https://github.com/catchorg/Catch2) unit test framework for generated C++ code snippets correctness verification.

+We have identified several key factors influencing code generation, yet the precision and applicability of generated code still encounter certain limitations.
+To address these challenges, it is imperative to explore avenues for standardized coding practices, with options like deductive formal verification presenting viable solutions.
+I have encapsulated the core findings of this code generation project, providing a comprehensive summary, which can be accessed [here](https://github.com/medxiaorudan/CodeGeneration/tree/main/Generated_Code#readme).

 |       generated code       | can compile  | can exit    | input number in ascending order  | have record of time stamps  |
 | ------------ | ------------------ | ------------------ | ------------------ |------------------ |
 | CodeLlama-7b-Instruct-prompt1.cpp | **-**    | **-**     | **-**    | **-**   |